 MASTER GARDENERS AT MASS HORT

-Massachusetts Master Gardeners (MMGA) provide horticultural information to the gardening public at various festivals and community events.
-They operate a year-round MG Help Line.
+Massachusetts Master Gardeners (MMGA) provides horticultural information and education resources to the gardening public, offers technical support for horticulture projects and contributes outreach programs for community events.
+They hold a Master Gardener training class at Elm Bank each year.
+They also staff our year-round Mass Hort Help Line.
 See the schedule for times and dates.

 Mass Hort has a long tradition of recognizing excellence in its various awards programs.
 These include the Massachusetts Horticultural Society Honorary Medals, Visiting Gardens Awards, and the annual Boston Flower & Garden Show Awards.

 For more detailed information on our programs, please visit the other sections of this site, or call 617-933-4900.